 Other clues point in the same direction.
-In the opening line of the lament, the verb "remember" is one that frequently denotes a recollection that takes place in worship settings at which certain important events or doctrines are recited orally or are recalled in the actions of the celebrants.
-And this sense characterizes this verb in the Book of Mormon, as well as in the Bible.
+In the opening line of the lament, the verb "remember" is one that frequently denotes a recollection that takes place in worship settings at which the oral recitations or physical actions of the celebrants recall certain important events or doctrines.
+And this sense characterizes "remember" in the Book of Mormon, as well as in the Bible.16

-Second, the phrase "the Lord our God" in line one may point to a worship setting for this lament.
+Second, the phrase "the Lord our God" in line 1 may point to a worship setting for this lament.
 In scriptural language, particularly from the Old Testament, the Lord is often petitioned in important celebrations by his title "Lord God," particularly in the making of covenants.
-One immediately thinks of three crucial moments in the history of the Lord's dealings with his children where this name/title is invoked: in the account of the Garden of Eden (Genesis 2:4-3:24), a series of events that has been celebrated in worship for centuries; the covenant ceremony at Mount Sinai, at the heart of which was placed the Ten Commandments (Exodus 20:2-17); and the renewal of the covenant led by Elijah on Mount Carmel in an attempt to turn the hearts of the children of Israel back to the Lord God of their fathers (1 Kings 18:30-39).
+One immediately thinks of three crucial moments in the history of the Lord's dealings with his children where this name/title is invoked: in the account of the Garden of Eden (Gen. 2:4-3:24), a series of events that has been celebrated in worship for centuries; in the covenant ceremony at Mount Sinai, at the heart of which was placed the Ten Commandments (Ex.
+20:2-17); and in the renewal of the covenant led by Elijah on Mount Carmel in an attempt to turn the hearts of the children of Israel back to the Lord God of their fathers (1 Kgs.
+18:30-39).

-Walter Brueggemann has called the account of placing Adam and Eve in the Garden of Eden and of their actions that led to expulsion a "drama in four scenes"; Jerome Walsh has termed it a dramatic "series in seven scenes."
-As Brueggemann has noted, in the prior segment of Genesis "there is no action or development."
-It is only beginning at Genesis 2:4 that one finds a narrative that can be acted out by dramatis personae, that is, by persons whose acting re-creates the drama in the Garden as a worship celebration of what has been done in the past.
+Walter Brueggemann has called the account of placing Adam and Eve in the Garden of Eden and of their actions that led to expulsion a "drama in four scenes"; Jerome Walsh has termed it a dramatic "series in seven scenes."17 As Brueggemann has noted, in the prior segment of Genesis "there is no action or development."18 Only beginning at Gen. 2:4 does one find a narrative that can be acted out by dramatis personae, that is, by persons whose acting re-creates the drama in the Garden as a worship celebration of what has been done in the past.
 Here, for the first time in scripture, the title "Lord God" is introduced, and it appears in Genesis only in this passage.
-The
+The obvious celebratory and therefore worship traits cannot be missed.19